HodgesGenomicsLab/NatProtocols_ATACme/README.md

 preseq        2.0.0
 ```
 ## Trimming
-As is the case with other sequencing methods, adaptor sequences need to be trimmed from output reads.
-The ATAC-Me protocol relies on a Nextera based adaptor system.
-In our pipeline we utilize trim-galore, a wrapper for cutadapt and fastqc, which searches for known adaptor sequences, including Nextera, and removes them from reads.
+As is the case with other sequencing methods, adapter sequences need to be trimmed from output reads.
+The ATAC-Me protocol relies on a Nextera based adapter system.
+In our pipeline we utilize trim-galore, a wrapper for cutadapt and fastqc, which searches for known adapter sequences, including Nextera, and removes them from reads.
 ```
 trim.slrm
 trimming_loop.sh